 This process may take time and may take practice but doing this once a year with your knives will ensure you have sharp knives to break down fish of all sizes.
-Dull knives cause more accidents in kitchens and on boats more than anything else, so please be sure to keep your AFTCO knife sharp and it will last you a lifetime.
+If you use a knife often, make sure to sharpen often as well and quickly you will become a master fishing knife sharpener.
+Dull knives cause accidents in kitchens and on boats more than anything else, so please be sure to keep your AFTCO knife sharp and it will last you a lifetime.

 AFTCO makes everything you need to care for your fish the right way.
 With everything to get your fish overboard such as gaffs and quickly dispatching your fish with a fish bat or Ike Jime Spike, to the next level fish care Ike Jime Circuit Breakers and fish processing fillet knives, AFTCO has you covered.
 We also have all the resources you need to learn the proper processes for how to keep fish fresh on the boat, how to fillet a fish, and then how to vacuum seal fish.